adamharrison/liquid-cpp/README.md

 * Perl

 Other languages (Javascript, Python, etc..) may come later, but any support for them will be unofficial.

+## Goals

+Here's the overriding philosophy of what I'm aiming for, for this library.

+### Modular

+All components of the process should be decoupled, and as much control as possible should be transferred to the programmer; nothing should be a monolith.

+### Extensible

+You should be able to modify almost everything about the way the language behaves by registering new tags, operators, filters, drops, dialects; very little should be in the core.

+### General

+There should be no special cases; every instance should be part of a generalizable set of classes, and operators.
+No direct text parsing, unless you absolutely need to.

+### Performant

+It should be at least an order of magnitude faster than Ruby liquid, preferably more.
+It should also use at most an order of magnitude less memory.

+### Portable

+It should be dead-easy to implement a new language for the parser, which means a really robust and easy-to-use C interface that can access most, if not all parts of the system.

+It should also compile on Windows, Mac, and Linux easily.

+### Independent

+It should have basically no dependencies, other than the C++ standard library itself.

+### Conformance

+It should pass all Shopify's test suites, and act exactly as Shopify liquid, if configured to do so.

+### Insanity at the Edges

+That being said, the deficiencies of the Shopify implementation shouldn't hold it back.
+It should be extremely easy to toggle extra feaatures;
+and a single call should permit `permissive` liquid, which allows for things like expression evaluation in all contexts.
+All things associated with the ruby version of Liquid, like global state, and whatnot, should exist purely as a façade pattern in a standalone Ruby module, which requires an underlying ruby module that implements the more modular, sane version.

 ## Status